 Several studies have linked low levels of B12 to depression.
 A review done indicated that B12 does not reduce the severity of depression symptoms.
-However, the same study found out that taking B12 in the long term can help prevent relapse into depression that happens in most people.
+However, the same study found out that taking B12 in the long term can help prevent relapse into a depression that happens in most people.

 Prevent age-Related Macular Degeneration